DataResearchLabs/my_time_tabulator/README.md

 5. **Scope Creep**: When you monitor where your time is going, you can quickly show the impact of scope creep and course correct earlier<br>

-6. **Happiness**: If you are grinding away focussing 100% fo your time on critical tasks with no 5% or 10% creative slow-down time, then you are likely on a path to burn-out.
+6. **Happiness**: If you are grinding away focusing 100% fo your time on critical tasks with no 5% or 10% creative slow-down time, then you are likely on a path to burn-out.
 Use these metrics to make the case for saying "No" more frequently, or to ask for a little bit of R&D time.<br>

 7. **Tee-Shirt Baselines**: Rollup project times to establish historical baselines used for preliminary estimates or to counter unrealistic project timelines.<br>